bobaekang/old-bobaekangdotcom/src/blogs/method-chain-must-go-on.md

 ## Bonus: Applying functions with `.pipe`

 [pandas.DataFrame.pipe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.pipe.html) is a godsend since it allows us to apply non-method `pandas` functions without breaking the method chain.
-The only contrainst for ensuring the method chain to go on is that the provided function must take a data frame as an input and return a data frame as its output.
+The only constraint for ensuring the method chain to go on is that the provided function must take a data frame as an input and return a data frame as its output.

 There are many `pandas` functions that can be introduced into our method chain via `.pipe`.
 One great candidate for using `.pipe` is `pandas.concat` for concatenating a list of data frame objects.
 In this case, calling `pandas.DataFrame.append` repeatedly can achieve the same, but `pandas.concat` is [known to be more efficient](https://jakevdp.github.io/PythonDataScienceHandbook/03.06-concat-and-append.html#The-append()-method).